CosmOS-Creators/docs/sites/howTo/reportBug.rst

 --------------------
 Here is the result of the bug.
 Does the application crash?
 Does nothing happen at all?
 Is an error displayed?

-..
-TODO:
-    - [ ] Either remove or completely change the following paragraph.

-In our experience, testers can be a little vague in this department, so encourage them to be as distinct as possible and provide some information on isolation to make the bug report more actionable – “Button does not work as expected” isn’t helpful, whereas “Button closes app across different platforms, different os versions, or different screen sizes” gives developers a much better feel for the problem.
-It also provides them with additional details to help start their investigation.

 Proof
 --------------------
 Any pertinent screenshots, videos, or log files should be attached.